Skip to main content

 As we age, the precision of this signaling can decline.
 The production of key hormones naturally wanes, and the sensitivity of cellular receptors to these hormonal messages can decrease.
 This is a primary driver of the changes we associate with aging.
 It is a gradual erosion of the body’s ability to repair and regenerate itself efficiently.

-The decline in (GH), for example, is directly linked to changes in body composition, such as increased body fat, reduced muscle mass, and decreased bone density.
+The decline in growth hormone (GH), for example, is directly linked to changes in body composition, such as increased body fat, reduced muscle mass, and decreased bone density.
 Similarly, shifts in sex hormones like testosterone and estrogen affect everything from energy levels and cognitive function to sexual health and mood stability.

 The result is a system that is less responsive, less resilient, and less capable of maintaining peak function.
 The symptoms are your body’s way of communicating this underlying biological reality.